Reggio Emilia is located in Northern Italy, between Bologna and Milan.

 Parking info will be shared before arrival.

-Good news: you won’t need a car.
+Good news: you won’t need a car because most places are walkable.

 We strongly encourage sustainable mobility 🌱 — walk, bike, or use public transport whenever possible.